-Children too can experience stress.
+Children too can experience stress that will effect their mental health.
 Feelings of stress in children come from a variety of different sources.
 These sources can be both internally and externally driven.
 Children may feel pressure to succeed at school, to fit in with their peers, and to excel at a sport or many sports.
 Children may also feel stress due to social media trends, family dynamics such as the divorce of parents and other significant life-changing events such as a move or processing a death in the family.

 With the rigors of modern-day life, it is likely that stress will exist and have more and more of a negative impact unless proper coping skills are in place.
 One of the proven-and admittedly-fun ways of getting ahead of stress is exercise, specifically, a good swim.

 Swimming Helps Your Mental Health

 Swimming is a great form of regular exercise that works for different muscle groups simultaneously without placing too much strain on your bones and joints.
 Swimming does that for your body all while relieving stress!
 In addition to being a stress reliever, the best part about swimming is that it can be enjoyed by almost anyone: babies, toddlers, women expecting, elderly people, people with physical challenges and those with special abilities.